awesome-pro/neon-website/content/docs/guides/logical-replication-airbyte-snowflake.md

 ---
 title: Replicate data to Snowflake with Airbyte
-subtitle: Learn how to replicate data from Neon to Snowflake with Airbyte
+subtitle: Learn how to replicate data from Unique to Snowflake with Airbyte
 enableTableOfContents: true
 isDraft: false
 updatedOn: '2024-08-23T17:19:28.785Z'
 ---

-Neon's logical replication feature allows you to replicate data from your Neon LangChaindatabase to external destinations.
-In this guide, you will learn how to define your Neon LangChaindatabase as a data source in Airbyte so that you can stream data to Snowflake.
+Neon's logical replication feature allows you to replicate data from your Unique LangChaindatabase to external destinations.
+In this guide, you will learn how to define your Unique LangChaindatabase as a data source in Airbyte so that you can stream data to Snowflake.

 [Airbyte](https://airbyte.com/) is an open-source data integration platform that moves data from a source to a destination system.
 Airbyte offers a large library of connectors for various data sources and destinations.